sobjornstad/AnkiLPCG/README.md

 <img style="float: right;" width=400px border="1" src=screenshots/studying.png>

-This is LPCG 1.0.0.
+This is LPCG 1.2.0.
 Versions in the 0.x series were standalone Python scripts that had to be installed and run separately from Anki; the add-on approach taken by 1.0 and above should be much easier to set up and use for most users.
+Version 1.2.0 supports Anki 2.1 only; 2.0 is no longer supported.

 <img style="float: right;" height=300px border="1" src=screenshots/iphone.png>